alberttocastro/alberttocastro/README.md

 ### Hi there 👋

-I'm a computer science student and PHP developer.
-I love technology, and can't stop watching tech reviews.
+I'm a Computer Science student @UoPeople and PHP developer.
+I love technology, and just can't stop watching tech reviews.
 My main stack is PHP (Laravel) and Vue.js.
+I'm from Brazil, BTW.

 Here are some of the things I have already come across during my learning path: